Background

 DNA analysis of hair samples

-Analysis of mitochondrial DNA haplotypes
+Genetics – the analysis of mitochondrial DNA

 Projects